bolajiwahab/pgrubic/docs/docs/linter.md

 ## Ignoring Violations

-Similar to several other linter, pgrubic linter provides various ways to ignore violations.
+Similar to several other linters, the pgrubic linter provides various ways to ignore violations.

 - To ignore a specific rule violation in a statement, add `-- noqa: {code}` directive to the top of the statement e.g `-- noqa: TP017`
 - To ignore multiple rule violations in a statement, add `-- noqa: {code1}, {code2}, ...` directive to the top of the statement e.g `-- noqa: TP017, SM001`